FREQUENTLY ASKED QUESTIONS

 By Internet: You can send your complaint through the Internet using the Division's e-mail address for complaints and incidents, using our email complaint form .

 By telephone: You can call the Complaint and Incident Reporting 24-hour, toll-free hotline .
 Division investigators are available to accept telephone complaints from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 The hotline will be monitored daily.
 You can leave a message describing your complaint or request that an investigator return your call.
 You can also call from 8:00 a.m. to 4:30 p.m., Monday through Friday, and speak to someone directly.

 Q. Do I have to give my name when I report abuse or neglect?

-A. No. The Division investigates anonymous complaints.
-But, if at all possible, leave your name and contact phone number.
+A. Yes.
 The investigator may have follow-up questions.
 All of the Division's investigative reports are confidential, and we protect the privacy of persons who report complaints to our Division.
 State law protects all persons who report abuse or neglect in good faith from retaliation by the facility.